Fall Prediction for Bipedal Robots: The Standing Phase: Overall Fall Prediction Method Results

 \section{Overall Fall Prediction Method Results}

 In this section, we assess the performance of the fall prediction algorithm depicted in Figure \ref{fig:fall_prediction_algorithm} using both hardware and simulation data.
-It should be noted that the lead times and false positive rates presented in Table \ref{tab:classifier_results} relate to the entire fall prediction algorithm, not only the critical fault classifier.
-When assessed on simulation data, the fall prediction algorithm predicted an average lead time of 1.48s, with a slight difference of only 0.16s from the actual lead time of 1.64s.
+It should be noted that the average lead times and false positive rates presented in Table \ref{tab:fall_prediction_results} and Figure \ref{fig:traj_fall_prediction_results} relate to the entire fall prediction algorithm, not only the critical fault classifier.
+Therefore, when the critical fault classifier identifies a critical fault within the intervals of $(1,2]$ and $(2,H]$, the true lead time is taken as 1 and 2, respectively, in line with the lead time classifier.
+When assessed on simulation data, the fall prediction algorithm predicted an average lead time of 1.18s, with a slight difference of only 0.02s from the average true lead time of 1.16s.

 Next, we evaluate the algorithm on the hardware data and the simulation data trimmed at 0.95m, which is the minimum center of mass height Digit achieved during experiments.
-The resulting lead time is 1.93s and 1.41s for the hardware and simulation data, respectively.
-Given that the fall prediction algorithm outputs similar lead times for the simulation data at 0.95m and the original fall height of 0.12m, we can conclude that for the simulation data, the fall prediction algorithm identifies critical faults at around 0.95m.
-In comparison to the simulation data trimmed at 0.95m and the actual lead time for simulation, hardware data has a predicted lead time 0.52s and 0.29s higher, respectively.
-This increase in lead time can be attributed to various factors such as the lower force profiles applied in hardware, variability in the hardware experiments such as the gantry catching the robot prior to motors being ``killed'', and the sim-to-real gap.
-Table \ref{tab:fall_prediction_results} summarizes the results of the fall prediction algorithm.
+The resulting average lead time is 1.04s and 1.18s for the hardware and simulation data, respectively.
+Given that the fall prediction algorithm outputs the same average lead time for the simulation data at 0.95m and the original fall height of 0.12m, we can conclude that for the simulation data, the fall prediction algorithm identifies critical faults before 0.95m.
+In comparison to the simulation data trimmed at 0.95m and the average true lead time for simulation, the average predicted lead time for the hardware data only differs by 0.14s and 0.12s, respectively.
+This minute difference, compared to the average lead times greater than 1, demonstrates the algorithm's success in identifying and predicting lead time for both hardware and simulation data.
+Table \ref{tab:fall_prediction_results} summarizes the results of the fall prediction algorithm, while Figure \ref{fig:traj_fall_prediction_results} displays the results for several individual trajectories.